 The Office of Commuter Student Affairs provides services and programs for students who commute to the University.
-The office helps each commuter explore and take full advantage of the many University-sponsored cocurricular and extracurricular program.
-Key services provided include a message center, AU TV, public transportation schedules, maps, emergency road service referral, and off-campus housing referrals.
-The Commuter Student Lounge provides computers, lockers and a place to relax, study and meet with friends.
-The office is located in University Center 109, (516) 877-6667.
+The Office helps each commuter explore and take full advantage of the many University-sponsored cocurricular programs.
+Key services include off-campus housing information, maps, lockers, public transportation schedules (bus, train, and taxi service), and AUTV information for campus events.
+The Commuter Student Lounge provides computers and a place to study, relax, and meet with friends.
+The office is located in University Center, room 109, (516) 877-6667, http://students.adelphi.edu/sa/csa.